sankalp-shashi/fibonacci_heap/README.md

 functions.c is not meant to be compiled, it is just a collection of functions.

-input for fibonacci.c is not needed.
+input for fibonacci.c:
+	input instructions will be printed on terminal when this file is compiled and run.

 input for dijkstra:
 	for automatic input, type this after compiling dijkstra.c: